munificent/game-programming-patterns/book/introduction.markdown

 ## About the Sample Code

-Code samples in this book are in C++, but that isn't to imply that these patterns are only useful in that language, or that C++ is a better language for them than others.
+Code samples in this book are in C++, but that isn't to imply that these patterns are only useful in that language or that C++ is a better language for them than others.
 Almost any language will work fine, though some patterns do tend to presume your language has objects and classes.